lolyhop/bigdata-final-project/output/report.md

 The optimization metric for cross-validation is `areaUnderPR`.
 This metric is more informative than accuracy for our task because the positive class, `Charged Off`, is less frequent than the negative class.
 Optimizing PR-AUC encourages the models to improve ranking quality for risky loans rather than simply favoring the majority class.

-The tuned model artifacts are saved as:
+The tuned model artifacts are saved in HDFS as:

-- `project/models/model1` - best Random Forest model;
+- `/user/team25/project/models/model1` — best Random Forest model
-- `project/models/model2` - best Linear SVC model;
+- `/user/team25/project/models/model2` — best Linear SVC model
-- `project/models/model3` - best Naive Bayes model.
+- `/user/team25/project/models/model3` — best Naive Bayes model

-The corresponding prediction outputs are saved as:
+The corresponding prediction outputs are saved in HDFS as:

-- `project/output/model1_predictions`
+- `/user/team25/project/output/model1_predictions`
-- `project/output/model2_predictions`
+- `/user/team25/project/output/model2_predictions`
-- `project/output/model3_predictions`
+- `/user/team25/project/output/model3_predictions`

-The final tuned model comparison is saved to:
+The final tuned model comparison is saved in HDFS as:

-- `project/output/evaluation`
+- `/user/team25/project/output/evaluation`

 ### Tuned Model Results